vi66ko/Mnemonic/README.md

 # Mnemonic

-A simple app to practice and improve the mnemonic technique
+A simple app to practice and improve the mnemonic techniques